malczuuu/problem4j/README.md

 Simple Java package of libraries implementing [RFC7807][rfc7807].

 > **Note** that this library was originally developed here as a monorepo.
-Right now it was separated into multiple
+Right now it is separated into multiple
 > repositories, each versioned individually.
 For old versions see other branches of this repository.

 This project is not published to Maven Central Repository at the moment.
 Instead, it relies on [JitPack][jitpack] for